-$$CO_2 \text{ intensity}{i,2010} = CO_2 \text{ emissions per } \in \text{ deflated} \\ \text{turnover of firm } i \text{ in } 2010 \\ \text{deflated turnover}{i,j} = \text{deflated turnover of firm } i \text{ in year} \\ j$$
+CO_2 intensity{i,2010} = CO_2 emissions per € deflated turnover of firm i in 2010 deflated turnover{i,j} = deflated turnover of firm i in year j

-The deflated turnover was used as a proxy for the firm's production output due to the lack of physical measures of output which are a preferred indicator to measure production output (CIEEDAC 2015).
+The deflated turnover was used as a proxy for the firm's production output, due to the lack of physical measures of output which are a preferred indicator to measure production output (CIEEDAC 2015).

-Figure 3 shows the frozen efficiency CO_2 emissions and the actual CO_2 emissions of 50 companies in the period 2010-2013.
-The total CO_2 emissions of these 50 companies decreased by 7.9 %/year.6 The annual CO_2 emission reduction rate due to energy efficiency improvement and fuel switching (reflected by the CO_2 intensity trend) amounted to 3.2 %/year.
-The remaining 4.7 %/year was attributed to a drop in the production output (reflected by deflated turnover trends).
+Figure 4 shows the frozen efficiency CO_2 emissions and the actual CO_2 emissions of 50 companies in the period 2010-2013.
+The total CO_2 emissions of these 50 companies decreased by 7.9%/yr.
+The annual CO_2 emission reduction rate due to energy-efficiency improvement and fuel switching (reflected by the CO_2 intensity trend) amounted to 3.2%/yr.
+The remaining 4.7%/yr was attributed to a drop in the production output (reflected by deflated turnover trends).